The Lean Startup: Reception

 Academic responses to the methodology have been mixed.
 Ethan Mollick, a professor at the Wharton School of Business, supported the focus on experimentation and learning but raised concerns about the emphasis on early customer input in cases involving novel technologies.
 He also noted limitations in tools such as the business model canvas.
 Bocken and Snihur conclude that more research is required to understand the process of experimentation, and highlight the limited academic knowledge of the process.

+A 2019 article in The Conversation said it quickly became a foundational work in entrepreneurship classes.
+The article also summarized three scenarios where the model should not be used: in some industries have such high costs or risks with prototyping, when testing costs outweigh benefits, and when a lack of experience hinders the team's ability to interpret experiments.
+A 2020 article in the Harvard Business Review said it had become a bible for 'business neophytes'.
+A 2025 article in The Conversation says the book has been used by 'millions of entrepreneurs around the world.'